$f$-algebra products on AL and AM-spaces: AM-algebras

 Suppose that $X$ is an AM-space with unit $e$.
 Suppose $P$ is the AM-algebra product on $X$.
-Since $(B_X)_+$ converges to $e$, it follows that $e$ is the algebraic identity of $P$.
-So \textit{(i)} implies \textit{(x)}.
-If $e$ is the algebraic identity of $P$, then $X$ is an AM-algebra with unit $e$, and the first item in \cref{thm:generalAMalg} implies \textit{(xi)}.
-That \textit{(xi)} implies \textit{(i)} was already noted before Example~\ref{ex:notAMalg}. \end{proof}
+Since $(B_X)_+$ converges in norm to $e$, it follows that $e$ is the algebraic identity of $P$.
+So \textit{(i)} implies \textit{(v)}.
+If $e$ is the algebraic identity of $P$, then $X$ is an AM-algebra with unit $e$, and the first item in \cref{thm:generalAMalg} implies \textit{(vi)}.
+That \textit{(vi)} implies \textit{(i)} is direct (see \cref{rem:pointwise}). \end{proof}

 The previous two theorems complement very nicely the results of \cite{munoz-lahoz_tradacete2025}, because they show precisely when an AM-space can be made into an AM-algebra and, in that case, what the AM-algebra product looks like.
-Previous theorem also provides several practical ways to compute the AM-algebra product on concrete AM-spaces.
-The following example illustrates some of them.
+They also provide practical ways to compute the AM-algebra product in concrete AM-spaces.
+The following example illustrates how.